“The mind has a mind of its own.”

 “What’s the harm of daydreaming?” you may ask.
 Well, usually none.
 In fact, daydreams and fantasies not only provide fleeting pleasures; they can also teach us valuable lessons.
 Your reveries may provide clues to your personal and career goals, for example.
 You can rehearse and invent dramas that could actually help you cope with a variety of real-life situations.
 You could get a vision for how to re-organize your house, write a novel, invent a new tool, or make a unique contribution to humankind.
 The energy from a good fantasy can also provide motivation to take action.

 But what if your rose-colored fantasies become obsessive, addictive, unmoored from reality, or could lead you to violate the rights of others?
-Here are 4 types of common happy fantasies experienced by almost everyone that can also have a dark side.
+Here are four types of common happy fantasies experienced by almost everyone that can also have a dark side.

 Winning the Powerball lottery, the jackpot at the casino, the poker game—you’re feeling lucky!